Home » Articles » SSS Monthly Contribution Table Guide 2025

 MSC x Contribution rate = Monthly Contribution

-β†’Β Read about OFW Loan in the Philippines
+OFW Loan in the Philippines

-For Household Employers and Kasambahay:
+SSS Contribution for Household Employers and Kasambahay

 If the monthly wage of the house helper is below PHP 5,000, the household employer should pay the full monthly contribution.
+But if it is above PHP 15,000, the SSS computation and procedure for the monthly contribution are the same with the employed members.

-Step 1.
+• Step 1.
 Under the Range of Compensation column, find your salary bracket and its corresponding MSC under the Total column.

-Meanwhile, your employer will share the 8.5% or PHP 425 to complete the 13% rate, plus PHP 10 EC contribution.
+Meanwhile, your employer will share the 10% or PHP 510 to complete the 15% rate, plus PHP 10 EC contribution.

 (MSC x Contribution Rate) + EC Contribution